 You can even take it to other outdoor gatherings, cook-offs, or campouts without having to worry about electrical hookups.

-They Typically Cost Less Than Electric And Gas Smokers
+They Typically Cost Less than Electric & Gas Smokers

 Wood smokers might take a little longer to master, but the upfront cost is much cheaper.
 You can find a reasonably priced wood smoker for around $100.
 Electric smokers will put you out nearly double and start at $200.